Skip to main content

 CVE-2022-4230 Overview

-CVE-2022-4230 is a SQL Injection vulnerability affecting the WP Statistics WordPress plugin before version 13.2.9.
-The vulnerability exists because the plugin fails to properly escape a parameter, allowing authenticated users to perform SQL Injection attacks against the underlying database.
-By default, the affected feature is accessible only to users with the manage_options capability (administrator level), however the plugin includes a configuration setting that can extend access to lower-privileged users, significantly expanding the potential attack surface.
+CVE-2022-4230 is an authenticated SQL injection vulnerability in the WP Statistics WordPress plugin before version 13.2.9.
+The plugin fails to escape a user-controlled parameter before incorporating it into a database query.
+Authenticated users can inject arbitrary SQL statements through the affected feature.
+By default, only users with the manage_options capability (administrators) can reach the vulnerable code path.
+However, the plugin exposes a setting that grants low-privilege users access to the same feature, broadening the attack surface significantly.

 Critical Impact